 Museum of the Origins of Man

-3) These sculpturines are so small as jewels for woman; the little mask has quite eyes of cats, as in fashionable illustrations towards the end of the nineteenth century;
+3) They are so small that they look like jewels for ladies; the small mask, even, has the same eyes as cats in fashion illustrations in vogue towards the end of the 19th century.

-4) the three sculpturines are totally nonexistent in the typology of the sculptures of upper Paleolithic.
+4) The three small sculptures are totally nonexistent in the typology of sculptures of the Upper Paleolithic.